Ex-tennis star James Blake testifies at disciplinary trial for NYPD officer who mistakenly arrested him

 In the book, he describes seeking out hotel security personnel, who showed him the video proving he was slammed down and kept cuffed at least 10 minutes.
 He then spoke out about it on ABC's "Good Morning America," which he says forced the department to release the video and change its story.

-After the video was made public, city and police officials took the unusual step of apologizing and establishing in Blake's name a fellowship aimed at helping people who accuse police of abuses to get full reviews by a police oversight agency.
+After the video was made public, city and police officials took the unusual step of apologizing and establishing in Blake's name a fellowship aimed at helping people get full reviews of abuse allegations from a police oversight agency.

-"It should not matter that I'm a tennis star ... to be treated respectfully and not have my rights taken away from me from law enforcement," he writes.
+In an opening statement, attorney Stephen Worth argued his client was being charged "because James Blake is a celebrity," he said.
+But outside the courtroom, Blake told reporters there was another reason.

+"I don't think we'd be here if we didn't have video," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.